 Segregate qualitative and quantitative data

-Once you start analysis you will find there are two types of data you need to deal with
+Once you start the analysis, you will find there are two types of data you need to deal with

 Type 2: Responses in the form of text or comments represent qualitative data.
-Being textual data, the comments given by each respondent are different, which might be direct and at times unvarnished.
-The qualitative data is collected through questions you asked to explain behavior, expectations, needs, experience and use cases.
-Try using QuestionPro – the ultimate feedback software online having inbuilt text analytic option.
+Being textual data, the explanations given by each respondent are different, which might be direct and at times frank.
+The qualitative information is collected through questions you asked to explain behavior, expectations, needs, experience, and use cases.
+Try using QuestionPro – the ultimate feedback software online having an inbuilt text analytic option.
 It can compile, categorize, and analyze the textual data to create reports, build graphs, derive insights, and show patterns or trends.

-Acting on the feedback is not like changing the negative that has been there all the time.
+Acting on the customer service feedback is not like changing the negative that has been there all the time.
 Instead, it is like being keen to learn why you failed to delight your customers in the first place or how can you improve.
 Taking ownership of the feedback and the quality feedback you received from your customers is the first step towards continuous improvement of the customer service in your organization.
-The key here is to act on the feedback or the insight you derived from the surveys if you fail to do so then you are repeating the same vicious cycle of discouraging your customers and customer service staff that is keen on improving.
+The key here is to act on the input or the insight you derived from the surveys if you fail to do so then you are repeating the same vicious cycle of discouraging your customers and customer service staff that is keen on improving.
 Here are the most important factors to consider while making decisions based on your customer service feedback report:

-As a survey manager, it is your job to understand what customers feel is important for them.
-If many customers have similar views then it is an indication that your product or service is missing a key element that needs to be addressed immediately.
+As a survey manager, it is your job to understand what customers feel is essential for them too.
+If many customers have similar views, then it is an indication that your product or service is missing a critical element that needs to be addressed immediately.
 Prepare a Management Information (MI) report detailing important outcomes and trends in the feedback survey.

 A feedback survey is the most diligent property of the company as it has the potential to make or break the organization.
 Therefore, the feedback analysis report has to flow through the organization reaching every stakeholder involved.
-Use all available means to reach our every person associated directly or indirectly with the customer service team do not spare even the product development team as they also need to understand the areas of improvement.
-Do not confine the MI limited to the management team, everyone needs to know the report.
-As far as possible, keep the report simple stating, what people like about the company, how they rate customer service, percentage of people satisfied and unsatisfied with the customer service, and what needs to be done to improve the customer service.
+Use all available means to reach out to every person associated directly or indirectly with the customer service team does not spare even the product development team as they also need to understand the areas of improvement.
+Do not confine the MI limited to the management team; everyone needs to know the report.
+As far as possible, keep the report simple, stating what people like about the company, how they rate customer service, percentage of people satisfied and unsatisfied with the customer service, and what needs to be done to improve the customer service.

-The feedback represented and analyzed represents key measurements for the success of the customer service team in imparting better services.
-An insight-driven approach is the best way to implement KPIs for engagement of the customer service team.
-One of the greatest ways to act on feedback is to build an environment of tacit accountability.
+The feedback represented and analyzed represents vital measurements for the success of the customer service team in imparting better services.
+An insight-driven approach is the best way to implement KPIs for the engagement of the customer service team.
+One of the most significant ways to act on feedback is to build an environment of implicit accountability.

-The survey contains questions aimed to analyze the customer service experts and the feedback data provides precise insights into whether the team has performed well to satisfy the customers or not.
-One of the good ideas to use feedback as KPIs is to introduce inbuilt customer objective in the internal performance metrics of the customer service environment.
+The survey contains questions aimed to analyze the customer service experts, and the feedback data provides precise insights into whether the team has performed well to satisfy the customers or not.
+One of the right ideas to use feedback as KPIs is to introduce inbuilt customer objectives in the internal performance metrics of the customer service environment.

-As a result of better decision-making focused to drive growth and facilitate the success of the customer service team, it is rudimentary to create a plan for change taking the customer feedback into consideration.
+As a result of better decision-making focused on driving growth and facilitating the success of the customer service team, it is rudimentary to create a plan for change, considering customer feedback.
 When you conducted the feedback survey, analyzed the report, created an MI, and shared it with everyone, its time to implement the change – procrastinating was never an option.
 A certain degree of risk, courage, a lot of hard work, and some discomfort is the key to planning and executing the change.